Bios and Interests

 Barry X. Kuhle, Ph.D.

-Research and Teaching Interests: Professor Kuhle received his baccalaureate from Binghamton University in 1997 and his doctorate in evolutionary psychology from The University of Texas at Austin in 2002.
-He teaches Evolutionary Psychology, Fundamentals of Psychology, Statistics in the Behavioral Sciences, and Research Methods in the Behavioral sciences.
-His research focuses on the evolved psychological mechanisms that underlie commitment and jealousy in romantic relationships.
-He is also interested in the evolution and development of both sexual fluidity and reproductive senescence in women and (b) sex differences in how women and men advertise themselves and what they report seeking on Tinder.
+Professor Kuhle received his baccalaureate from Binghamton University in 1997 and his doctorate in evolutionary psychology from The University of Texas at Austin in 2002.
+He teaches Evolutionary Psychology, Fundamentals of Psychology, Statistics in the Behavioral Sciences, and Research Methods in the Behavioral Sciences.
+His research focuses on the evolved psychological mechanisms that underlie jealousy and humor in romantic relationships.
+He is also interested in (a) the evolution and development of both sexual fluidity and reproductive senescence in women and (b) sex differences in how women and men advertise themselves and what they report seeking on Tinder.

 Jessica M. Nolan, Ph.D.